-Tushar Krishna is an Assistant Professor in the School of ECE at Georgia Tech since 2015.
+Tushar Krishna is an Associate Professor in the School of ECE at Georgia Tech since 2015.
+He also holds the ON Semiconductor Endowed Junior Professorship.
 He has a Ph.D. in Electrical Engineering and Computer Science from MIT (2014), a M.S.E in Electrical Engineering from Princeton University (2009), and a B.Tech in Electrical Engineering from the Indian Institute of Technology (IIT) Delhi (2007).

 Before joining Georgia Tech, Dr. Krishna spent a year as a post-doctoral researcher at Intel, Massachusetts, and a semester at the Singapore-MIT Alliance for Research and Technology.

 Dr. Krishna’s research spans the computing stack: from circuits/physical design to microarchitecture to system software.
 His key focus area is in architecting the interconnection networks and communication protocols for efficient data movement within computer systems, both on-chip and in the cloud.

 Contact: tushar <at> ece <dot> gatech <dot> edu

 Ananda Samajdar received a B.Tech.
 (Hons) in Electronics and Communication engineering from Indian Institute of Information Technology (IIIT), Allahabad in 2013.
 He also worked in the CHiPES lab at NTU, Singapore in the final semester of his undergrad.